 The Authority shall conduct a thorough investigation of any pool or mutual fund prior to making an investment, and on a continual basis thereafter.
-The Treasurer shall develop a questionnaire which will answer the following general questions:
+Annually, the Treasurer shall seek responses to the following questions from any investment pool or mutual fund in which the Authority:

-- A description of eligible investment securities, and a written statement of investment policy and objectives. - A description of interest calculations and how it is distributed, and how gains and losses are treated - A description of how the securities are safeguarded (including the settlement processes), and how often the securities are priced and the program audited. - A description of who may invest in the program, how often, what size deposit and withdrawal are allowed. - A schedule for receiving statements and portfolio listings. - Are reserves, retained earnings, etc. utilized by the pool/fund? - A fee schedule, and when and how is it assessed. - Is the pool/fund eligible for bond proceeds and/or will it accept such proceeds?
+- A description of eligible investment securities, and a written statement of investment policy and objectives. - A description of interest calculations and how it is distributed, and how gains and losses are treated. - A description of how the securities are safeguarded (including the settlement processes), and how often the securities are priced and the program audited. - A description of who may invest in the program, how often, what size deposit and withdrawal are allowed. - A schedule for receiving statements and portfolio listings. - Are reserves, retained earnings, etc. utilized by the pool/fund?

+- A fee schedule, and when and how it is assessed. - Is the pool/fund eligible for bond proceeds and/or will it accept such proceeds?